TheLeopard65

 • After login the tseter got the user flag in the home directory of the admin user.

-• The tester then started performing post-exploit enumeration and found a mail to the admin in /var/mail directory.
+• Tester then started performing post-exploit enumeration and found a mail to the admin in /var/mail directory.

 admin@2million:/var/mail$ cat admin